albrodfer1/test-ctf/README.md

 # Instructions

-- Answer with the email of Albert Einstein
+- Check your knowledge base to get the email of Albert Einstein